How to identify & flag spam or fraudulent leads

 - Messages with exceptionally poor grammar.

-- Event planners who ask to pay you up front with a large amount and request a check from you for the difference (this one is a BIG red flag).
+- Event planners who ask to pay you upfront with a large amount and request a check from you for the difference (this is a BIG red flag - you should never pay money to a client for a gig).

 Flagging leads & messages

-If you believe that a lead or message you have received is spam or fraudulent, you may flag it so we can look into it further.
+If you believe that a lead or message you have received is spam or fraudulent, you should flag it so we can look into it further.

 To do this: